GerardMT/Particles/README.md

 - [Cloth](https://github.com/GerardMT/Cloth)
 - [Rigid-Bodies](https://github.com/GerardMT/Rigid-Bodies)

-If you want to fork this project I recomend using [Cloth](https://github.com/GerardMT/Cloth) as a base, which includes all the code from [Particles](https://github.com/GerardMT/Particles) and [Hair](https://github.com/GerardMT/Hair), including some improvements.
+If you want to fork this project I recomend cloning [Cloth](https://github.com/GerardMT/Cloth), which includes all the code from [Particles](https://github.com/GerardMT/Particles) and [Hair](https://github.com/GerardMT/Hair), including some improvements.